nllz/IRTF-HRPC/draft-research.md

 Did you have a look at Guidelines for Writing RFC Text on Security Considerations {{BCP72}}?
 Have you found any attacks that are out of scope for your protocol?
 Would these attacks be pertinent to the human rights enabling features of the Internet (as descibred throughout this document)?

 Explanation:
 Most people speak of security as if it were a single monolithic property of a protocol or system, however, upon reflection; one realizes that it is clearly not true.
 Rather, security is a series of related but somewhat independent properties.
 Not all of these properties are required for every application.
-We can loosely divide security goals into those related to protecting communications (COMMUNICATION SECURITY, also known as COMSEC) and those relating to protecting systems (ADMINISTRATIVE SECURITY or SYSTEM SECURITY).
 Since communications are carried out by systems and access to systems is through communications channels, these goals obviously interlock, but they can also be independently provided {{BCP72}}.
-Security needs to be also be approached in terms of advesaries, and passive global adversaries whose attack is pervasive surveillance now need to be taken into consideration when designing new protocols.

 Example:
 See {{BCP72}}.